$0 PTE Academic Preparation Guide — Quick-Start Checklist

 Understanding the section-level requirements for 79+ changes how you study.

-The tasks with the highest Speaking score contribution: Repeat Sentence (acoustic accuracy at speed), Read Aloud (fluency + pronunciation), and Describe Image (fluency within the 35-second window).
-For a candidate at 65, the fastest path to 79 in Speaking is mastering Repeat Sentence accuracy — it's a short, scorable task with a high contribution percentage that improves quickly with focused practice.
+The tasks with important Speaking contributions include Repeat Sentence (acoustic accuracy at speed), Read Aloud (fluency + pronunciation), and Describe Image (fluency within the 40-second response window).
+For a candidate at Proficient level, diagnose these tasks before deciding which provides the fastest path to improvement.

-Reading and Listening (target: 79+) At 79+, Reading and Listening require accuracy on the harder items that many candidates at the Proficient level skip or guess on.
+Reading and Listening (target: 79+) At Superior level, Reading and Listening require accuracy on harder items that many candidates at the Proficient level skip or guess on.
 Multiple Choice Multiple Answer and Re-Order Paragraphs are frequent difficulty spikes.
-Spending 30 minutes identifying your personal error pattern on these tasks — and fixing the reading technique issue behind it — is often more efficient than 3 hours of general reading practice.
+Spending time identifying your personal error pattern on these tasks — and fixing the reading technique issue behind it — is often more efficient than general reading practice.

 Free Download